Board of Governors

-- two persons elected by full-time employees of the University who are not faculty members (one from UBC Vancouver, one from UBC Okanagan)
+- two employees of the University who are not faculty members elected by employees (one from UBC Vancouver, one from UBC Okanagan)

 The Board is responsible for the management, administration and control of the property, revenue, business and affairs of the University, including the appointment of senior officials and faculty (on the recommendation of the President), and for the appointment of the President and Vice-Chancellor, who is responsible for the administration of the University.